Lights for Illuminating Paintings

 Placement and aiming: practical tips

-Even the best lights fail if poorly placed or aimed.
+Even the best lights fail if poorly placed or aimed, which is why proper lighting techniques for paintings are just as important as the fixtures themselves.

 Guidelines for illuminating paintings: